 Cultural Literacy in Europe

-First set up in 2007 by the European Science Foundation (ESF) Standing Committee for the Humanities, Cultural Literacy in Europe ran as an ESF-COST synergy 2009-2012, to investigate the following questions:
+First set up in 2007 by the European Science Foundation (ESF) Standing Committee for the Humanities, Cultural Literacy in Europe set itself the task of investigating the following questions:

 - What is the current state of the field of literary studies in Europe?